STEMM workshops and events for school students

 We run a range of events and workshops for secondary students throughout the year.

 The Future STEM Leaders program is a multiple touchpoint program.
 It targets and supports the growth and development of leadership skills in year 9 and 10 women to be STEM Leaders in a classroom through facilitating the delivery of a practical STEM workshop to younger year students.
 The younger year student participation is open to years 6 to 8 of all genders.
 The STEM Leaders learning is guided by industry experts and Women in STEM Ambassadors who are current RMIT students studying a variety of disciplines across STEM.
+Part 1 of this program can be conducted at RMIT or your school.

-The STEM Regional Roadshow involves running STEM related workshops with volunteer STEM students from RMIT on site at regional high and primary schools.
+The STEM Regional Roadshow involves running STEM-related workshops with volunteer STEM students from RMIT on-site at regional high and primary schools.

 2018 RMIT Engenius